LiciaSaikia/LSTM-based-Stock-market-Prediction/README.md

 ## Why Forecast Stock Prices?

 Predicting stock prices isn’t about perfect accuracy—it's about capturing **market trends**.
 With LSTM, we can analyze historical sequences and generate informed, multi-day forecasts.
 This helps investors and analysts make more confident decisions.

 ---

-## Tech Stack
+## Tech Stack that was used

 | Component       | Tool/Library            |
 |----------------|--------------------------|